ayoubelouardi/soufyane-mokrim/soufyane-mokrim.md

 # what should i fix
-- the projects imgs viewing
+- change the logo of twitter

 # fantastic features
 - hide the scroll bar
 - add controled scrolling
-- fix the contact us forum look
 - adding 3d object (triangle, circle... etc) with movement in the header